Your Celtic Cross Greenwood Tarot Reading

 Hopes and Desires stands for the hopes and desires you have for the outcome of your question.

-Knight of Arrows
+Five of Arrows

 The Outcome the ultimate outcome your question.
 Remember the future is not predetermined.
 Interpret this card in the context of the entire reading and as an indicator of the path you are currently on, but not bound to.